About the Guru Magazine

 In December 2017 Be Scofield infiltrated Bentinho Massaro’s cult and published an article that went viral called “Tech Bro Guru: Inside the Sedona Cult of Bentinho Massaro.”
 In two weeks it got 200,000 views and 18 days after it was published the guru fled Sedona and went into hiding.
 One of his followers committed suicide 9 days after the story was published while he was on Bentinho’s week-long retreat.
 After breaking the story Barcroft TV and VICE each produced short documentaries about Bentinho.
 Playboy magazine also ran an article about him.

 Scofield’s articles exposing sexual abuse in the modern tantra scene have reached global audiences and put several prominent teachers into retirement.
-Her in-depth reporting on a tantric sex cult in Europe called The New Tantra led to prominent Dutch Magazine De Volkskrant running a front-page feature.
+Her in-depth reporting on a tantric sex cult in Europe called The New Tantra led to prominent Dutch Magazine De Volkskrant running a front-page feature and recently a doc series in Europe.
 Scofield has also exposed tantra teachers Andrew Barnes, TJ Bartel, Charles Muir and Shantam Nityama for sexual assault and misconduct.

 In June 2020 Scofield traveled to Crestone, Colorado and stumbled upon a cult called Love Has Won.
 Her subsequent expose led to the group fleeing Crestone for Kauai, only to be heavily protested and kicked off the island.
 In September Scofield’s reporting on the cult became the season premiere of the Dr. Phil show in a special two-episode launch.